wiresock/ndisapi-go/examples/proxifyre/README.md

 | TCP      | ✔️   | ❌   |
 | UDP      | ✔️   | ❌   |

-Currently, only TCP over IPv4 is supported.
-Future updates will include support for UDP and IPv6.
+Currently, only IPv4 is supported.
+Future updates will include support for IPv6.

 ## Usage
 Clone the repository: